jschnurr/jeffsidea.com/_posts/2013-09-01-12-steps-to-converting-a-customer-crisis-into-loyalty.markdown

 ---
 layout: post
 title: 12 steps to converting a customer crisis into loyalty
-subtitle: "After years of managing critical IT support incidents for the Fortune 500, these are the lessons learned - the key behaviors that drive increased loyalty from a bad situation."
 published: true
 redirect_from:
   - /2013/09/12-steps-to-converting-a-customer-crisis-into-loyalty/
 ---

-## Your customer is furious.
+Your customer is furious.
 They have a critical business dependency on your product, and some glitch has degraded it or taken it completely out of service.
 They turn to you, and the technical support team, to make things right.
-Fix it
+Fix it **now**.
-**now**.

 If you're in technical support, you've seen this movie before.
 Bring in the engineers, order pizza, pore over stack traces into the wee hours of the morning - work the problem until it's resolved.
 For an adrenaline